johannilsson/sthlmtraveling/README.markdown

 Changelog
 ---------
-* NEXT
+* 2.15.0 (2015-12)
-  * Add walk, bike and car options
+  * Add walk, bike and car mode
   * Add new icons and colors
   * Add Bosnian (Bosnia and Herzegovina) translation by Zlatan Klapic
+  * Update German, Russian and Swedish translations, thanks Anja and Denis
 * 2.14.2 (2015-10-30)
   * Add initial work on real-time support to the journey planner
 * 2.14.0 (2015-10-25)